tommycoleman87/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Dom is the Document Object Model rendered by your browser.
 2. What is an event?
+An event is an action happening on the DOM.
 3. What is an event listener?
+An event listener is a method designed to look for a specific action on a specific element.
 4. Why would we convert a NodeList into an Array?
+To give it access to the rest of the Array methods.
 5. What is a component?
+A component is a set of functions and logic that are potentially reusable.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account